ztalbot2000/My100/README.md

 <BR><BR>
 ## &nbsp;&nbsp;&nbsp; The **My100** is a meant to be built using common metal materials for a frame instead of the more expensive 20/20 extruded aluminum of the Voron or 3D printed frame of the100.
 This project is based primarily upon the great work of <A HREF="https://github.com/MSzturc/the100">the100</A>.
 ## &nbsp;&nbsp;&nbsp; BEWARE THIS WORK IS IN PROGRESS !!
 This is my second complete rebuild.
 The first failed quad gantry leveling so I decided to start again.
 You can see what I have created so far and are more than welcome to contribute.
+At the moment its just getting ready to try its first print.
+Wish me luck!
 ## &nbsp;&nbsp;&nbsp; Will the My100 be faster than the100, We shall see.